pinata-llc/svg2elm/README.md

 $ svg2elm --module Acme.Icons icons/chevron.svg icons/user.svg
 ```

-or you can use globs:
+...or you can use globs:

 ```console
 $ svg2elm --module Acme.Icons icons/*.svg
 ```

-A functon will be generated for each SVG file.
+A function will be generated for each SVG file.

 ## Elm UI